cassiozen/dotfiles/README.md

 # Cassio Zen’s dotfiles

-A lightweight, dependency-free setup for Mac OS.
+A lightweight, dependency-free setup for development environments that prioritizes simplicity and usability.

 ![Image](https://github.com/user-attachments/assets/ea748cdd-0a4d-4178-a490-4abf9a79ec2f)